Ministry of Finance (Namibia)

+Ministry of Finance (MOF) is the department of the Government of Namibia responsible for the design and implementation of the government policy on public finance and budget.
+As of 2026 the finance minister is Erica Shafudah.

+History

-The Namibian Ministry of Finance (MOF) was established at Namibian independence in 1990.
+It was established at Namibian independence in 1990.
 The first Namibian minister of finance was German Namibian Otto Herrigel.
-The current finance minister is Iipumbu Shiimi, a former governor of the Bank of Namibia.

 Ministers

 All finance ministers in chronological order are: